kwpid/lim-rblx/replit.md

 - User wants a living documentation file that tracks game details

 ## Recent Changes (November 2, 2025)
+- **QOL - Event Status Display**: Added EventText to MainUI that displays when events are happening.
+Shows "[EventName] Ongoing!" when an event starts and hides when the event ends.
+Provides clear visual feedback that an event is active.
 - **CRITICAL FIX - Shared Inventory Bug**: Fixed critical bug where all players were seeing the same inventory.
 The issue was in `DataStoreManager:GetDefaultData()` which used `table.clone()` to create a shallow copy of DEFAULT_DATA.
 This meant the nested `Inventory` and `EquippedItems` arrays were shared references across all players who loaded default data.
 Now each player gets completely fresh arrays with their own independent data.

 ## Previous Changes